prysmaticlabs/documentation/website/docs/troubleshooting/issues-errors.md

 <table>
     <tr>
       <td>Waiting for peers / peer disconnected / no active peers: <code>Waiting for enough suitable peers before syncing...</code> <code>msg="Peer disconnected" active=0</code></td>
       <td>Peers will continuously disconnect and reconnect, so don't worry about <code>Peer disconnected</code> messages.
-If your beacon node is struggling to find peers:
+If your beacon node is struggling to find peers: <br/>
       <ul>
           <li>Your beacon node might be suffering from connectivity problems.
-Visit <a href='/docs/prysm-usage/p2p-host-ip'>Improve P2P connectivity</a> for connectivity troubleshooting guidance.</li>
-          <li>Make sure that your firewall isn't restricting any <strong>outbound</strong> ports for Prysm.</li>
+Visit <a href='/docs/prysm-usage/p2p-host-ip'>Improve P2P connectivity</a> for connectivity troubleshooting guidance.
+Ensure that your firewall isn't restricting any <strong>outbound</strong> ports for Prysm.</li>
           <li>You may be using an incorrect genesis state or network flag.
 Every test network requires its own genesis state and network flag.
 Visit our <a href='../install/install-with-script'>Quickstart</a> for the latest test network parameters.</li>
       </ul>
       </td>